The Culturally Responsive Intersectional Stigma Prevention Intervention

 Many Black MSM have had negative experiences in health care settings resulting in a feeling of judgment, rejection, shame and guilt, and ultimately medical mistrust.
 Negative interactions with healthcare staff discourage HIV testing and disrupt linkage to care, and the perception of stigma can cause Black MSM to avoid healthcare services due to fear of being discovered or identified, and/or fear of discriminatory treatment.

-Intensive, skills-based training and quality improvement methodologies are proven means of reducing stigma at healthcare facilities.
+Intensive, skills-based training and quality improvement methodologies are proven ways to reduce stigma at healthcare facilities.
 CRISP is designed to help healthcare facilities demonstrate cultural responsiveness when providing services to Black MSM.

 HOW DOES CRISP WORK?

-CRISP is comprised of a bundle of six integrated components that are implemented at healthcare facilities over a two-year period.
+CRISP is comprised of five integrated components that are implemented at healthcare facilities over a two-year period.
 Implementation of the CRISP program is designed to be adaptive and flexible, taking into consideration busy clinic schedules and multiple competing priorities.

-The CRISP intervention starts with a foundational 2-day workshop that aims to enhance cultural responsiveness in providing HIV care and prevention services for Black MSM through greater awareness and understanding of how anti-Black racism and other intersectional stigmas affect their HIV and sexual health behaviors, in order to improve their health outcomes along the HIV continuum.
-This interactive, skills-based workshop focuses on communication skills that support Black MSM in HIV PrEP and treatment linkage, retention, re-engagement, and adherence, and identifies structural interventions to increase cultural responsiveness in clinical settings and services.
+The CRISP intervention starts with a foundational 2-day workshop that aims to enhance cultural responsiveness in providing HIV care and prevention services for Black MSM through greater awareness and understanding of how anti-Black racism and other intersectional stigmas affect their HIV and sexual health behaviors, to improve their health outcomes along the HIV continuum.
+This powerful and transformative whole-facility skills-based workshop focuses on communication skills that support Black MSM in HIV PrEP and treatment linkage, retention, re-engagement, and adherence, and identifies structural interventions to increase cultural responsiveness in clinical settings and services.

 Client-Instructor Coaching Sessions